godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_tonemap_auto_exposure_grey()      |
 +-----------+---------------------------------------+

-Scale of the auto exposure effect.
+The scale of the auto exposure effect.
 Affects the intensity of auto exposure.

 ----